google/highway/README.md

 `-DHWY_CMAKE_ARM7:BOOL=ON` to the CMake command line; see #834 and #1032.
 We understand that work is underway to remove this limitation.

+Building on 32-bit x86 is not officially supported, and AVX2/3 are disabled by default there.
+Note that johnplatts has successfully built and run the Highway tests on 32-bit x86, including AVX2/3, on GCC 7/8 and Clang 8/11/12.
+On Ubuntu 22.04, Clang 11 and 12, but not later versions, require extra compiler flags `-m32 -isystem /usr/i686-linux-gnu/include`.
+Clang 10 and earlier require the above plus `-isystem /usr/i686-linux-gnu/include/c++/12/i686-linux-gnu`.
+See
+#1279.

 ## Quick start

 You can use the `benchmark` inside examples/ as a starting point.